-Chapter 6 Performance Verification for the Repaired or Strengthened Structure position) (N/mm2)
+Chapter 6 Performance Verification for the Repaired or Strengthened Structure

-B: Effective width of the member (unit width or girder width of the girder-like deck in the principal direction) (mm)

-L_e : The effective bond length may be used as the crack spacing (mm).
-It may be set to 150 mm if the crack spacing exceeds 150 mm.

-au{mud} : Design shear bond strength of the overlaying part interface (N/mm2)

-If the base surface of the existing part is treated appropriately and the treatment depth is about 3 mm or less, it may be considered that $au{mud} = 2.6 \ \sigma{mud}$.

-σ{mud} : Design tensile bond strength of the overlaying part interface determined through direct tensile testing (N/mm2)

-γ_i : Structure factor, which in general may be set to 1.1.
+- A_r : Cross-sectional area per reinforcing material (mm2) - σ{r0} : Stress level of reinforcing material at the cross section under study (maximum bending moment position) (N/mm2) - σ{re} : Stress level of reinforcing material at the position separated by the effective bond length L_e from the cross section under study (N/mm2) - B : Effective width of the member (unit width or girder width of the girder-like deck in the principal direction) (mm) - L_e : The effective bond length may be used as the crack spacing (mm).
+It may be set to 150 mm if the crack spacing exceeds 150 mm. - τ{mud} : Design shear bond strength of the overlaying part interface (N/mm2) If the base surface of the existing part is treated appropriately and the treatment depth is about 3 mm or less, it may be considered that $\tau{mud} = 2.6 \sigma{mud}$. - σ{mud} : Design tensile bond strength of the overlaying part interface determined through direct tensile testing (N/mm2) - γ_i : Structure factor, which in general may be set to 1.1.

-- (1) The safety verification related to the shear force must be performed taking into consideration the type of member (beam, slab, etc.), boundary conditions of members, the application states of loads, the direction of action of shear force and so forth. - (2) The design shear capacity of beams and the design punching shear capacity of slabs that are borne by concrete may be calculated taking into account the effect of the anchored reinforcing materials placed in the overlaying parts. - (3) If the reinforcing materials of the overlaying parts are not anchored at the edges, it must be checked that the peeling of the overlaying parts or splitting cracking of the covering concrete of the existing parts does not occur at the edges under the action of the design load.
+- 6.4.2.3 Verification related to shear force - (1) The safety verification related to the shear force must be performed taking into consideration the type of member (bar member, surface member, etc.), boundary conditions of members, the application states of loads, the direction of action of shear force and so forth. - (2) The design shear capacity of bar members and the design punching shear capacity of surface members that are borne by concrete may be calculated taking into account the effect of the anchored reinforcing materials placed in the overlaying parts. - (3) If the reinforcing materials of the overlaying parts are not anchored at the edges, it must be checked that the peeling of the overlaying parts or splitting cracking of the covering concrete of the existing parts does not occur at the edges under the action of the design load.

-[Commentary] (1) Appropriate modeling of beams or slabs must be performed according to the boundary conditions and application states of loads of the members strengthened with bottom-surface overlaying.
-In the case of a structure subject to planar application of a load such as earth pressure or water pressure, the member type may be considered to be beams having the unit width.
-Also, when taking highway bridge decks as an example, the type of the existing members is slab divided by cracks into assembly of beams, which may be considered to be beams as well.
+[Commentary] (1) Appropriate modeling of bar members or surface members must be performed according to the boundary conditions and application states of loads of the members strengthened with bottom-surface overlaying.
+In the case of a structure subject to planar application of a load such as earth pressure or water pressure, the member type may be considered to be bar members having the unit width.
+Also, when taking highway bridge decks as an example, the type of the existing members is girder-like surface members, which may be considered to be beams as well.
 According to the boundary conditions, the members can also be seen as beams fixed to the main girder at both edges.
 Also, the application states of loads are generally moving loads.
 Therefore, the safety verification related to shear force to be performed carefully.